Urgent Care Home

 Back Care Quiz

 What Do You Know About Taking Care of Your Back?
 Oh, my aching back!
 Back pain is one of the most common complaints patients bring to the doctor's office.
 But how serious is it?
 Take this quiz and see how much you know about back care.
-1. How many vertebrae are in the spinal column?
+1. It’s easy to find the cause of low back pain.
 You didn't answer this question.
-You answered The correct answer is Thirty-three vertebrae make up the spinal column.
-A. 53 B. 43 C. 33 D. 23 2.
-How many Americans will experience back pain in their lifetime?
-You didn't answ...
+You answered The correct answer is The exact cause of low back pain can be hard to determine.
+In most cases, back pain may be a symptom of many causes.
+They may include overuse, injury, spin...